johnshearing/bioelectocracy/README.md

                *  **This question of, "Who is my neighbor?", is a question that all people struggle with - not just Jews.**
                * Jesus warned against usury but it is still practiced by Christians.
                * Usury is completely forbidden under Islamic law which may indicate that Muslims have the widest scope of "neighbor" in this category.
-          * **Usury is not evil, it's cancer at the scale of macro-organism when the scope of "neighbor" is narrow**
+          * **Usury is not evil, usury is cancer at the scale of macro-organism when the scope of "neighbor" is narrow**
             * Levin's cure for cancer does not kill the cancer.
 Rather it widens the scope of "neighbor".
             * Usury and all the suffering it causes will disappear as humans widen the scope of "neighbor".
+            * All forms of money, market, and mind manipulation will disappear as humans widen the scope of "neighbor".

   ### The foundational question we will be asking as we explore BioElectocracy is:
   ### What form of Governance most widens the scope of who each of us consider to be neighbors across all categories and demographics?